 IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation and disclosure of leases, including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases, as is required by IAS 17 Leases, and instead introduces a single lessee accounting model.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
-The Company is currently evaluating the impact of adopting these amendments on its financial statements.
+The Company has evaluated that application of this standard will not have a material impact on the results and financial position of the Company.

-14. Risk Factors
+15. Risk Factors